Pueblo Federal Building

 The Pueblo Federal Building is a historic government building in Pueblo, Colorado, built in 1897.
-The building serves as a federal courthouse and post office.
+The building served as a federal courthouse and post office.
 It was listed on the National Register of Historic Places in 1978.

 It was designed by architect William Aiken.
 It was built at cost of $275,000.
 "The Post Office is characteristic of many other fine government structures constructed in the late 1800s, though it is the only example of this type of architecture in the region."